fbpx

 9. See a medical professional.
 Get medical attention promptly, even if you think your injuries are minor.
 Often, injuries are not felt as painful until hours after an accident.
 Also, you may have internal injuries you are not immediately aware of.
 Depending on your assessment of your injuries, seek an ambulance to a hospital, get a ride to an emergency room or urgent care, and/or see your primary care doctor.

 10. Protect your legal rights.
-Seek advice from an experienced and proven car accident attorney.
+Seek advice from an experienced and proven car accident lawyer.
 An attorney can be much more effective in assisting you if they get involved with your case early.
 By all means, talk to a lawyer before talking to a representative of the other driver’s insurance company.
 They will only try to get information from you that they can later use against you.

 Filing a claim can be accomplished by calling your insurance company or reporting the incident through an online portal.
 Regardless of who was at fault, all motorists should notify their insurance providers.
 If uninsured, a driver can file a claim with the other driver’s insurance company if they believe that driver was at fault.